MicrosoftDocs/dynamics365-guidance/guidance/roles/overview.md

 ---
-title: Overview of the naes of user profiles and roles in Dynamics 365
+title: Overview of the names of user profiles and roles in Dynamics 365
 description: Get an overview of the names of user profiles and other roles that are often used in content for Dynamics 365.
 author: edupont04
 ms.author: edupont